 And the Central Mass. champions are young.
 Nashoba coach Beth McNamera does not have a senior on her team.

 Speaking of seniors, the bad news for the Hurricanes is that senior co-captain Tori Rumbolt is out for the rest of the tournament with a broken ankle.
-She suffered that injury in the second period of the Western Mass. title game.

 But far from collapsing, the Hurricanes rallied from a five-point deficit at the time and went on to win.